The 8 Best Places to Buy Real Estate Leads in 2026

 Paying for leads is worthwhile if they are high-quality and you have a solid follow-up system in place.
 Buying leads can provide a consistent flow of potential clients.
 However, you’re responsible for evaluating the cost per lead and conversion rates to ensure a good return on investment.

-Buying leads on Zillow can be beneficial due to the extensive reach of the Zillow network among homebuyers and sellers.
+Buying leads on Zillow can be beneficial given the extensive reach of its network among homebuyers and sellers.
 The lead generation platform, Zillow Premier Agent, enhances the visibility of agents’ profiles, enabling you to generate more leads than non-Premier agents.
 However, it can be costly for newer agents.
 Ensure you’re extra diligent in following up to convert your leads.

 Your take